mongodb/specifications/source/retryable-writes/retryable-writes.rst

 and the second error is likely more relevant (with respect to the current topology state).

-If a retry attempt fails with an error labeled `NoWritesPerformed`, drivers MUST return the original error.
+If a retry attempt fails with an error labeled NoWritesPerformed, drivers MUST return the original error.

 Drivers MUST NOT attempt to retry a write command with the same transaction ID